 III.
 The Finishing Touches

-So far, we’ve provided important information to help you choose a great truck and camper, and like we said earlier, that’s 90 percent of the game.
+So far, we’ve provided important information to help you build a great overland expedition truck camper rig, and like we said earlier, that’s 90 percent of the game.
 The final 10 percent involves outfitting your rig with the right equipment and gear to make it trail worthy.
 Sure, some of these items are pretty costly, but it’s better to invest now than be broke down and stranded later.
 The items do NOT include basic camping equipment and basic survival gear (though it was tempting to place things like a water purification system on this list), or standard vehicle maintenance items.
 Instead what you’ll find here is a collection of items to keep you and your rig rolling and you and your loved ones safe.